JacekDubikowski/build-your-own-framework/readme.md

 Most of the developers in the JVM world work on various web applications.
 Many of them are based on some kind of framework, like Spring or Micronaut.
 This article isn't about if it is feasible to use a framework or not nor when to use it.
-It is about writing your own framework!
+It is about writing your framework!

 Have you ever asked yourself questions like the ones below?

-> How does framework work?
+> How does a framework work?

 > What does the implementation of the framework look like?

-> Should I write my own framework to see at least the basis of it?

-If yes, then welcome abroad.
+If yes, then welcome aboard.
 I will try to answer them.
 If not, you are also welcome, I hope you will find the text interesting.

 For sake of simplicity we will use some demo app code.